-Stick with my Jiu Jitsu story (it’s short) and you’ll see an interesting relationship between self defense and how to invest in commercial real estate
+This week I was training with my Jiu Jitsu master- short story that ties into becoming a commercial real estate investor.
+See there's an interesting relationship between self defense and how to invest in commercial real estate

 For some reason, I kept moving my front foot around and shifting it – which, doesn’t seem like a big deal.
 But, in a real fighting situation, I’d be off balance and at best 50/50 if the actual move would work.

 It wasn’t until Sean realized my first step in was too far outside.
 First, I was stepping in with the wrong foot.
 So, when I went to control the arm, I had to move both feet.

 Once we corrected which foot to step forward with, and how to brace properly- it took another 15 attempts to find out that my right foot was too far outside the attackers front foot.

 What was happening?

 I couldn’t move my body to the side, without first moving my front right foot.
 This extra step, took extra time and put me off balance.